0xBERNDOG/led_strip_controller/README.md

 ## Coming Soon

 The hardware for this project is about to undergo a significant rework, and so the firmware will be changing too.
+Work on the `3.x` branch has been abandoned.

+### Phases

+- [x] Exploratory work (nrf52dk)
+- [ ] Schematic
+- [ ] PCB design
+- [ ] Firmware development